-The Memorial Health Care System Foundation, the fundraising arm of Memorial Health Care System, is pleased to announce officers and new members of the Foundation’s Board of Directors.
+The CHI Memorial Foundation, the fundraising arm of CHI Memorial, is pleased to announce officers and new members of the Foundation’s Board of Directors.

 Bill Stacy, Ph.
 D., Emeritus Chancellor of UTC and retired Headmaster of Baylor School, will serve as chair of the Memorial Foundation Board of Directors.
 He previously served as the secretary and vice chair, and was co-chairman of the Inspired Heroes capital campaign

 MaryStewart Lewis, of AT&T, will serve as vice chair.